lonnieezell/Bonfire/bonfire/docs/roles_and_permissions.md

 <a name="access"></a>
 ## Restricting Access

-The <tt>Auth</tt> library provides several useful methods to restrict access, or check access, from any place in your application.
-If not already loaded, you can load the Auth library with the following code:
+The <tt>Auth</tt> driver library provides several useful methods to restrict access, or check access, from any place in your application.
+If not already loaded, you can load the Auth driver library with the following code:

-    $this->load->library('users/auth');
+    $this->load->driver('auth');